Governance

 Sustainability Awareness Activities at ITOCHU

-While pursuing sustainable activities, ITOCHU engages in various activities to raise awareness within the Company so as to further ITOCHU Group employees’ understanding and to work through business on solutions to social issues in a manner that conforms to the latest global trends.
+While pursuing sustainable activities, ITOCHU engages in various activities to raise awareness within the Company so as to further ITOCHU Group officers and employees’ understanding and to work through business on solutions to social issues in a manner that conforms to the latest global trends.

 Recent Sustainability Awareness Activities